Farm Owner

 Effluent Discharge Area: 131ha.

-The system features gravity feed from the shed through a solid separator to an effluent tank.
+The system features gravity feed from the shed through a solids settling pond to the storage pond.

-From the tank the effluent can be screened and filtered to inject into the pivots at 120psi, or alternatively it can run simultaneously through two pods at 100psi.
+From the pond the effluent can be screened and filtered to inject into the pivots, or alternatively it can run simultaneously through two pods.
 When conditions do not allow application to pasture discharge is deferred.

 Effluent is also used to operate the yard wash.